SumoLogic/sumologic-content/CloudSOAR/Integrations/Automation-Tools/README.md

 - Takes a JSON string, or object and returns it as a JSON result.
 Helpful for dumping a JSON blob in string format and rendering in JSON format.

 ### Sleep
 - Adds a configurable wait time to the execution of a playbook.

 ### Get Time
 - Returns the current time and provides an option to compare this time to a user-provided timestamp, returning elapsed time.

+### Add Prefix Suffix
+- This action will allow a user to pass an input string and add a prefix and/or a suffix

 ### Escape String
 - Escapes Input Strings that contain specific special characters